Introduction

 - Use

-to install client libraries, anddocker-compose up -d
+make install-depsto install client libraries, anddocker-compose up -dto start required databases.

 Contributing